clawpack/geoclaw_tutorial_csdms2016/README.md

 project from any web browser.
 Each SageMathCloud (SMC) project is a virtual machine and SMC provides a variety of tools to interact with the project, including bash shells and Jupyter notebooks.
 You will be able to run the code in single-thread mode and view results with a free account.
-If you want better performance, or to use the OpenMP parallelization of GeoClaw, or if you want to be able to transfer data or results in to our out of the project, you can upgrade to a [paid account](https://cloud.sagemath.com/policies/pricing.html).
+If you want better performance, or to use the OpenMP parallelization of GeoClaw, or if you want to be able to transfer data or results in to or out of the project, you can upgrade to a [paid account](https://cloud.sagemath.com/policies/pricing.html).

 ## Installing Clawpack to use GeoClaw on your own computer